FrancisToth/francistoth.github.io/_posts/2020-09-22-composition.markdown

 ## Going further

 Is that it?
-Well, actually there's more we can talk about regarding this topic So far we represented every terms of our DSL using a simple function:
+Well, actually there's more we can talk about regarding this topic.
+So far we represented every terms of our DSL using a simple function:
 ```scala
 A => Result
 ```